arxd/ceasy/README.md

 Just run `scons` from the root directory and it will build all libraries and demos.
 The libraries, executables and header files will be installed locally in the `lib`, `bin`, and `include` directores respectivly.
 The files can be manually installed from there into the system if needed.

-After compiling, you can look at some of the demos:
+After compiling, you can look at some of the demos. `bin/pixie bin/hello`

-  * `bin/pixie bin/hello`

 ## Compiling your program

 ```
-# gcc hello.c -o hello -Lpath/to/ceasy/pixie -lpixie
+# gcc hello.c -o hello -Ipath/to/ceasy/include -Lpath/to/ceasy/lib -lpixie
-# path/to/ceasy/pixie/pixie hello
+# path/to/ceasy/bin/pixie hello
 ```

 # Memory mapped IO

 The Ceasy devices are controlled through [memory mapped IO](https://en.wikipedia.org/wiki/Memory-mapped_I/O).
 This means that special memory locations are given special meaning, and reading/writing of those memory locations can have special effects outside of your program.